Flowpack/prunner/README.md

 Prunner can be started inside a container.
 There are a few things to consider:

 * All tasks are executed in the container where prunner is running.
 Make sure to use a base image with the necessary dependencies.
+* For graceful shutdown: Use `STOPSIGNAL SIGINT` in a custom docker image that runs prunner or start the docker container via `--stop-signal SIGINT`
 * The data directory (defaults to `.prunner`) should be placed in a volume to persist restarts
 * The dynamic config (defaults to `.prunner.yml`) should be placed in a volume or mounted from an existing file to allow clients to generate correct JWT tokens based on the secret.